Z-702/TractoMFormer/README.md

 The related codes are included in the [embed_tools](https://github.com/Z-702/TractoMFormer/tree/main/Spectral-embedding/embed_tools) folder.

-Some codes were originally from the `DeepWMA` folder, which can be found in [DeepWMA] (https://github.com/zhangfanmark/DeepWMA).
+Some codes were originally from the `DeepWMA` folder, which can be found in [DeepWMA](https://github.com/zhangfanmark/DeepWMA).

 ---

 ## 3. MViT-based Classification